DanniZhang0316/Big-data-management-2026-project1/project_2/REPORT.md

 - **Trigger:** `trigger(availableNow=True)`
   Processes all messages available in Kafka at job start time, then stops.
 This is a one-shot bounded run suitable for batch-style execution (e.g. scheduled via cron or a notebook).
 It does **not** mean a single micro-batch — Spark still splits work internally.
 In this run it produced **3 micro-batches**, one per Kafka partition (partitions 0, 1, 2).

-- **Output mode:** `append`
-  Bronze only ever adds new rows — it never updates or deletes existing ones. `append` is the correct mode for an immutable raw landing table and is required by Iceberg streaming writes.

-📷 _Screenshot of checkpoint folder and assertion output:_
+_Screenshot of checkpoint folder and assertion output:_

 ![Restart proof](screenshots/restart_proof1.png)